 When I first signed up for the tour, I honestly didn’t have any idea of the difference.
 But it is huge.
 Crystal River has hundreds of people swimming with Manatee every day.
 Which doesn’t make it very appealing to me at all.
 When we prepared to get on our boat, we were told that we are going to Homosassa Springs, not Crystal River.
 I became extremely worried since I haven’t read anywhere about this area as a good place to swim with them.

 That’s when we learned the hidden truth.
 Other than our company, no other company comes out here.
 Which made the swimming area ours and ours alone.
 What an incredible surprise!

 Our captain and guide were so much fun.
 Not only is this her career, but she is absolutely in love with manatees, and every time she has a day off she is swimming with them.
 Her love affair started when she was seven years old and is now sharing her love with us.
 And that made the swim that much easier to adjust to.

 Because trust me, your first time face-to-face with this animal can make your heart stop.
 Not in a bad way.
 Since we had absolutely no reference points for how to really act, it can definitely frighten you with its mass and unexpected curiosity, completely throwing you off guard.

 My oldest son, I’m convinced, has found his calling.
 After his initial meet and greet with the baby manatee (we saw a mama and baby while touring) they became instant best friends.

-On the ride back we had hot coco as we reminisced about our incredible adventure.
+On the ride back, we had hot cocoa as we reminisced about our incredible adventure.

-Swimming with Manatee is something that I recommend for every family to do with kids.
-Watching your children learn, fall in love and understand the Manatee brings you that much closer to them helping them save this animal which is extremely endangered.
+Swimming with manatees is something that I recommend for every family to do with kids.
+Watching your children learn, fall in love and understand the Manatee brings you that much closer to them, helping them save this animal which is extremely endangered.